Do pop-ups work?

 - Pop-ups click-through rates are generally good – often around 2% – which is higher than other kinds of ads (according to the Blog Marketing Academy).

+Do pop-up ads actually work?
 Numbers don’t lie.
-Pop-ups can be successful.
+Pop-ups can be effective.

 289,012 websites clearly agree.

 Who doesn’t want more traffic?
 Sumo knows you do, and they can help you get it.
-This pop-up works because:
+This pop-up example works because:

 - It’s prominently shown on the homepage with an inviting color scheme.